Racso/playground-graph-basics/markdowns/representations.md

 # Exercise
 The shown Python function is used for obtaining some information about a given graph.
 The graph is passed to the function as an adjacency list, and the function returns the maximum degree of a node of the graph, the amount of loops in the graph and a boolean indicating whether the graph has parallel edges or not.

 Fix the function so it returns the desired information.
+You may assume that the graph will at most have 5 nodes, numbered from 1 to 5.

 @[The shown function should return some information about a given graph.
 Fix it so it does it correctly.]({"stubs": ["graphs.py"], "command": "python3 test_graphs.py"})

+# Ending
+Congratulations!
+Now you have some fundamentals about graph theory.
+Now, you may learn more concepts abouth graphs, or start to learn some useful algorithms to apply them.
+The choice is yours!